AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/unable-to-validate-vat-number-magento-commerce-cloud.md

 ---
-description: This article provides a patch for the issue where there is an error during VAT number verification.
+title: Unable to validate VAT number - Adobe Commerce on cloud infrastructure
 labels: 2.3.x,Magento Commerce Cloud,known issues,patch,troubleshooting,vat error,Adobe Commerce,cloud infrastructure,on-premises
-title: Unable to validate VAT number - Adobe Commerce on cloud infrastructure
 ---

-# Unable to validate VAT number - Adobe Commerce on cloud infrastructure

 This article provides a patch for the issue where there is an error during VAT number verification.